 Column Name Valid Values Restrictions USERDN DN of user If this value is changed, then the administrator should verify that the USERDN_EXIST_FLAG and the DBPASSWORD_EXIST_FLAG values are set accordingly.
-USERDN_EXIST_FLAG T/F If the USERDN column value changes, then this column value should also change to reflect the new USERDN status.

 Table A-2 (Cont.)
 Interface Table Column Values That Can Be Modified Between Phase One and Phase Two